Lung Transplant

 Lung transplantation is a challenging process, but you can feel confident in choosing UC San Diego Health for your care.
 We are dedicated to helping you breathe easier, live longer and enjoy a better life.

 If you have advanced lung disease and need a transplant, you will want an experienced team with high patient survival rates.
-Our internationally renowned lung transplantation program can help you.
+Trust our internationally renowned lung transplantation program at the Center for Transplantation.

-We have performed almost 650 lifesaving lung transplants, and are a national leader in patient survival rates.
+We have performed hundreds of lifesaving lung transplants and are a national leader in patient survival rates.
 Plus, we are the only hospital system in San Diego County with a lung transplant program.

 We are committed to offering compassionate and innovative care customized to your needs, from initial evaluation to surgery and beyond.